HD-Rosetta: History

 HD-Rosetta was first developed in the Los Alamos National Laboratory.
 The purpose was to develop a permanent data storage disc that would withstand nuclear war.
 Primarily focusing on archiving information, HD-Rosetta is thought as a method for preserving history.
 In 1999, The New York Times used HD-Rosetta for their "Times Capsule".
 Their HD-Rosetta disk contains six New York Times Millennium issues.
 The disk, along with acid-free archival paper, was put in a container filled with argon gas.
 Hoping to increase longevity of the disk and capsule, the subcontainer was suspended in thermal-gel insulation.
-The Times Capsule, along with a HD-Rosetta disc, currently resides in the American Museum of Natural History.
+The Times Capsule, along with an HD-Rosetta disc, currently resides in the American Museum of Natural History.

 In a direct analogy to its namesake, the Rosetta spacecraft carried a micro-etched pure nickel prototype of the Rosetta disc donated by the Long Now Foundation.
 The disc was inscribed with 6,500 pages of language translations.
 The Rosetta spacecraft, with the Rosetta disc launched on 2 March 2004.
 On 6 August 2014, the spacecraft reached the comet 67P/Churyumov–Gerasimenko.
 On 30 September 2016, the Rosetta spacecraft ended its mission by hard-landing on the comet in its Ma'at region.
-The Rosetta disc, Rosetta spacecraft and comet are now all on a 6.44 yr orbit around the sun.
+The Rosetta disc, Rosetta spacecraft and comet are now all on a 6.44 yr orbit around the Sun.